Berserk (manga): Plot

 Imprisoned by the Kushan, Guts learns from Daiba that Falconia's forces are advancing—Griffith's attack on Elfhelm was only the beginning.
-Drafted into the Kushan resistance, Guts' party prepares for war.
+Drafted into the Kushan resistance, Guts's party prepares for war.
 During a royal gathering, the Apostle Rakshas unleashes trolls upon the city.
 Silat rallies the defense while Farnese's magic drives Rakshas into retreat.
-The assassin flees to Guts' cell, where a despairing Guts welcomes death—until Silat intervenes, with Rakshas retreating.
-In the aftermath, Guts is led away by Kushan brahmins under Daiba's orders, sealed within an ancient tomb.
+The assassin flees to Guts's cell, where a despairing Guts welcomes death—until Silat intervenes, with Rakshas retreating.
+In the aftermath, Guts is led away by Kushan Brahmins under Daiba's orders, sealed within an ancient tomb.
+He enters a meditative state there and is forced by a mysterious entity to confront his inner darkness.
+After awakening, Guts reopens the tomb with renewed strength.
 Meanwhile, Schierke's astral projection scouts Falconia for Casca, her unconscious body concealing the endeavor.

 Production

 Development

 While working briefly as an assistant to manga artist George Morikawa at age 18, Kentaro Miura had already conceived early ideas for Berserk, including a dark warrior with a gigantic sword—a prototype of Guts—which he included in his portfolio.
 Miura submitted manuscripts to a shōnen manga magazine for approximately four years before joining Hakusensha, but felt his skills were insufficient and noted the magazine's lack of interest in science fiction or fantasy.
 In 1988, while collaborating with Buronson on King of Wolves, Miura published a prototype of Berserk in Hakusensha's Gekkan ComiComi, a 48-page work that placed second in the seventh ComiComi Manga-School competition.

 Berserk was initially conceived as a fantasy series for a shōnen audience, consistent with the magazine that had published Miura's earlier award-winning work.
 He later submitted it to a magazine that was "on the verge of going under" and was assigned several editors before meeting his first permanent editor.
 Serialization began in Hakusensha's Monthly Animal House in 1989.
 Miura noted that he secured a serialization immediately upon his debut, which limited the editorial criticism he received.
 At the start of serialization, Miura did not have a detailed long-term plan for the narrative.
 His primary goal was to develop a "dark hero" within the fantasy genre, which was then underrepresented, citing Bastard!! as a rare contemporary example.
 As his first original serial, Miura acknowledged uncertainty about the story's direction, prioritizing the creation of an unconventional protagonist.